mihaylovin/shotcut-animations/README.md

 	}
 ```

-With you HTML page containing the CSS3 animation open in you browser append the hash `#generate` (e.g. `http://localhost/intro/index.html#generate`) to the address in the browser's address bar and you will be prompted to download a generated HTML file.
+With your HTML page containing the CSS3 animation open in you browser append the hash `#generate` (e.g. `http://localhost/intro/index.html#generate`) to the address in the browser's address bar and you will be prompted to download a generated HTML file.
 Save the file in the same folder as the original HTML file with the CSS3 animation.

 Import the generated file into Shotcut using the `Text: HTML` filter and make sure to check the "Use Webvfx JavaScript extension" option.